 Both practice tests are pretty long, but that’s for a reason.
 They want to prepare you for any possible scenarios you may be presented with in the real test.
 For example, the Goethe Institute’s audio file for the listening portion of the test is 37 minutes.
 In the actual test, the listening section is 20 minutes.

-In this section, you listen to 10-15 short clips and have to answer 1-2 questions about each one.
+In the Hören/Listening section, there are 10-15 short clips with 1-2 questions that must be answered about each clip.
 The audio file starts with a 10 second delay.
 This is your chance to read the first question and possible answers.
 During the practice tests, I was letting the clock freak me out so I would only skim the question and answers.
 Then, instead of fully listening to the clip, I was half-listening while staring at the text and hoping a key word or two would pop out at me so I’d know the answer.
 This is not effective!
+Use that 10 seconds to carefully read every single word, and do not skim!

-In both practice tests, there’s a reading portion with 7-9 sentences such as:
+In both practice tests and the real thing, there was a reading portion with 7-9 sentences such as:

 - Maria is searching for a new apartment with lots of light.